Verified Expert Brand Designer: Mark Forscher

 Yvonne Leow: Can you tell me a little bit about how you got started in design and what particularly drew you to branding?

 Mark Forscher: I’ve been working in design professionally since 2004.
 I was at R/GA while I was in grad school, worked on the Nike basketball account, and after finishing an MFA degree at Parsons, I joined Code and Theory.
 I was one of Code and Theory’s early hires, I think I was the 6th or 7th employee, and was quickly promoted to be their first official creative director.
-So I learned a lot about how to run large-scale digital projects, from definition, UX, design, to project management I really liked working directly with clients to understand their needs, and to create impactful work.
+So I learned a lot about how to run large-scale digital projects, from definition, UX, design, to project management.
+I really liked working directly with clients to understand their needs, and to create impactful work.

 After Code and Theory, I wanted to work in-house at a media company because I wanted to build digital projects and create longer-term value instead of a single engagement on a contract basis.
 I was really interested in doing work in the service of good editorial content.